MicrosoftDocs/win32/desktop-src/DevNotes/sndvol32-exe-.md

 ---
-Description: 'The SndVol32.exe program controls the volume settings for your system.
+Description: The SndVol32.exe program controls the volume settings for your system.
 To display this volume control, go to the Control Panel and start Sounds and Audio Devices.
-Go to Device volume and click Advanced.' ms.assetid: '20e7fb8a-d0a5-46fa-9813-567fa4f57e8f'
+Go to Device volume and click Advanced. ms.assetid: 20e7fb8a-d0a5-46fa-9813-567fa4f57e8f
-title: 'SndVol32.exe'
+title: SndVol32.exe
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SndVol32.exe